AnyChart/docs.anychart.com/Stock_Charts/Event_Markers/Basics.md

 * {api:anychart.core.StateSettings#fill}fill(){api} to set the fill
 * {api:anychart.core.StateSettings#stroke}stroke(){api} to set the stroke

-...
+To adjust the font of symbols, use:

-* {api:anychart.core.StateSettings#fontStyle}fontColor(){api} to set the font color
+* {api:anychart.core.StateSettings#fontStyle}fontColor(){api}
-* {api:anychart.core.StateSettings#fontWeight}fontWeight(){api} to set the font weight
+* {api:anychart.core.StateSettings#fontWeight}fontWeight(){api}

-{api:anychart.core.StateSettings}anychart.core.StateSettings{api}.
+* other methods from {api:anychart.core.StateSettings}anychart.core.StateSettings{api}.

-**Note**: These methods affect all markers belonging to the same group.
-To learn how to adjust individual markers, see [Individual Markers](#individual_markers).

-In the sample below, there is a chart with one group of event markers, their type and other appearance settings configured:
+In the sample below, there is a chart with one group of event markers, their appearance settings configured:

 ```
 var eventMarkers = plot.eventMarkers();

-// configure the appearance of markers
+// configure the appearance of event markers

 eventMarkers.normal().fill("#d1ead9");
 eventMarkers.hovered().fill("white");